naparuba/tanuki-www/content/pages/docs/agent/options.md

   and OSX.
 It will result in an error if provided on Windows.

-* `-ui-dir` - This flag provides a the directory containing the Web UI resources for Consul.
+* `-ui-dir` - This flag provides a the directory containing the Web UI resources for XXX.
 This must be provided to enable the Web UI.
 Directory must be readable.

 * `-pid-file` - This flag provides the file path for the agent to store it's PID.
 This is useful for sending signals to the agent, such as `SIGINT` to close it or `SIGHUP` to update check definitions.